HL7/cql/input/pages/04-logicalspecification.md

 If either argument is null, the result is null.

+Note that when calculating difference, just like date and time comparison calculations, seconds and milliseconds are considered a single precision with decimal semantics.

 Note that this operator can be implemented using Uncertainty as described in the CQL specification, Chapter 5, Precision-Based Timing.

 #### DurationBetween